kgrid-objects/fda-label-collection/README.md

   -H 'Content-Type: application/json' \
   -d '0'
 ```

+2. Using your browser, go to https://reqbin.com/curl

+3. At REQBIN, paste the CURL command you copied above into the box on the left and click the 'Run' button

-   Expected output when input is '0' includes ALL of the 86 QA pairs:
+   After clicking 'Run', the expected output when input is '0' includes ALL of the 86 QA pairs:

 <sup>
 {